Sen no Rikyū

-There are three iemoto (sōke), or 'head houses' of the Japanese Way of Tea, that are directly descended from Rikyū: the Omotesenke, Urasenke, and Mushakōjisenke, all three of which are dedicated to passing forward the teachings of their mutual family founder, Rikyū.
-They are collectively called san senke.
+Three iemoto or sōke ('head houses') of tea ceremony are directly descended from Rikyū: the Omotesenke, Urasenke, and Mushakōjisenke, all of which are dedicated to passing forward the teachings of their mutual family founder, Rikyū.
+They are collectively referred to as san senke.

 Early life

-Rikyū was born in Sakai in present-day Osaka Prefecture.
+Rikyū was born in Sakai, now in Osaka Prefecture.
 His father was a warehouse owner named Tanaka Yohei (田中與兵衛), who later in life also used the family name Sen, and his mother was Gesshin Myōchin (月岑妙珎).
 His childhood name was Yoshiro (與四郎).

 As a young man, Rikyū studied tea under the townsman of Sakai named Kitamuki Dōchin (1504–62), and at nineteen, through Dōchin's introduction, he began to study tea under Takeno Jō'ō, who is also associated with the development of the wabi aesthetic in tea ceremony.
 He is believed to have received the Buddhist name Sōeki (宗易) from the Rinzai Zen priest Dairin Sōtō (1480–1568) of Nanshū-ji in Sakai.
 He married a woman known as Hōshin Myōju (d.
 1577) around when he was 21.
-Rikyū also underwent Zen training at Daitoku-ji in Kyoto.
+Rikyū underwent Zen training at Daitoku-ji in Kyoto.
 Not much is known about his middle years.

 Later years

 In 1579, at the age of 58, Rikyū became a tea master for Oda Nobunaga and, following Nobunaga's death in 1582, he was a tea master for Toyotomi Hideyoshi.
 His relationship with Hideyoshi quickly deepened, and he entered Hideyoshi's circle of confidants, effectively becoming the most influential figure in the world of (chanoyu).
 In 1585, as he needed extra credentials to enter the Imperial Palace in order to help at a tea gathering that would be given by Hideyoshi for Emperor Ōgimachi, the emperor bestowed upon him the Buddhist lay name and title "Rikyū Koji" (利休居士).
-Another major (chanoyu) event of Hideyoshi's that Rikyū played a central role in was the Grand Kitano Tea Ceremony, held by Hideyoshi at the Kitano Tenman-gū in 1587.
+Another major (chanoyu) event of Hideyoshi's that Rikyū played a central role in was the Grand Kitano Tea Ceremony, held by Hideyoshi at the shrine of Kitano Tenmangū in 1587.